medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                 show this help message and exit -t TOKEN, --token TOKEN                    Mediacloud API token (also called key).
-  -o OUTPUT, --output OUTPUT                 Path to the output report file.
-By default, the report will be printed to stdout.
+  -o OUTPUT, --output OUTPUT                 Path to the output file.
+By default, the output will be printed to stdout.
   -c COLLECTIONS, --collections COLLECTIONS  List of searched collections separated by commas.
   --skip-count                               Whether to skip the first API call counting the number of posts for the progress bar.